slurmulon/gooey-spec/IDEAS.md

 Reserved and user-provided functions that implement and commit state transitions to entity instances and contexts

-Under the hood, mutations are invoking and performing state synchronizations
+Under the hood, mutations are invoking and performing state synchronizations.

+Each state synchronization results in a session-based global transaction to be created.

 Whenever `context` or `semantics` are mutated, they will invoke the context `@strategies` defined in the parent `Gooey.Outline`.